 Otherwise there is a requirement for travelers entering South Africa, Seychelles, Kenya or Tanzania from or via a yellow fever infected (endemic) area that they must be in possession of a valid International Certificate of Vaccination against yellow fever.
 Yellow Fever Endemic Zones include, United Republic of Tanzania, Angola, Uganda, Kenya and Rwanda.

 Of course we are more than happy to talk through all of these considerations with you in more detail as they relate to your specific interests and travel preferences.
-Give us a call or send us an e mail!
+Give us a call!